schrodingerspet/schrodingerspet/README.md

 1. **DSA Programs**: Implementing data structures and algorithms with practical examples.
 2. **Engineering Notes**: Writing notes on core computer engineering subjects like Operating Systems, Computer Graphics, and Digital Logic Design.
+3. **Private Repositories**: Exploring advanced concepts and working on some private projects that push the boundaries of coding.
-3. **Small Utility Tools**: Building small tools and scripts to simplify day-to-day tasks in coding and studying.
+4. **Small Utility Tools**: Building small tools and scripts to simplify day-to-day tasks in coding and studying.

 ---